Advertisement

 Immunotherapy has been successful as an approach to treating a variety of cancers, including those of the lungs and uterus.
 Other cancers that may be addressed with immunotherapy include:

-Lymphoma: CAR T-cell treatment is used as a second-line therapy for patients with some non-Hodgkin lymphomas that haven’t responded to other treatments.
+CAR T-cell treatment is used as a second-line therapy for patients with some non-Hodgkin lymphomas that haven’t responded to other treatments.
 The therapy shrinks tumors in many patients.
+A cytokine treatment called interferon-alfa (IFN-alfa) may also be used for some forms of non-Hodgkin lymphoma.

-Bladder cancer: Checkpoint inhibitors such as PD-1 and PD-L1 inhibitors help the immune system attack cancer cells to shrink or slow their growth.
-These are given intravenously and can be used for people with bladder cancer when tumors regrow after chemotherapy or who have invasive cancer that is removed with surgery but have a high risk of regrowth afterward.
+Checkpoint inhibitors such as PD-1 and PD-L1 inhibitors help the immune system attack cancer cells to shrink or slow their growth.
+These are given intravenously.
+They can be used for people with bladder cancer when tumors regrow after chemotherapy.
+They can also be used for people who have invasive cancer removed with surgery, but have a high risk of regrowth afterward.
+Some cytokine treatments can be used for bladder cancer, as well.
+They are put into the bladder itself as part of a liquid.

-Kidney cancer: Patients who have had kidney cancer removed by surgery but are at a higher risk of recurrence may benefit from immunotherapy, such as PD-1 and PD-L1 inhibitors.
+Patients who had kidney cancer removed by surgery but are at a higher risk of recurrence may benefit from immunotherapy, such as PD-1 and PD-L1 inhibitors.
+Cytokine treatments such as interleukin-2 (IL-2) may be used for some advanced kidney cancers.

 Advantages and drawbacks

-Most immunotherapy treatments are tolerated better than are traditional treatments.
-Chemotherapy and radiation kill not only cancer cells but can also harm healthy cells, leading to side effects such as loss of appetite, increased bleeding and bruising, severe nausea, vomiting, diarrhea, fatigue, and hair loss.
+Most immunotherapy treatments are tolerated better than traditional treatments such as chemotherapy and radiation, which kill cancer cells but can also harm healthy cells.
+This leads to side effects such as loss of appetite, increased bleeding and bruising, severe nausea, vomiting, diarrhea, fatigue, and hair loss.

 Some immunotherapy patients experience no side effects.
-But because this treatment does alter the immune system, it may cause the immune system to attack healthy cells during and after treatment, potentially leading to serious side effects.
+But since this treatment does alter the immune system, it may cause the immune system to attack healthy cells during and after treatment, potentially leading to serious side effects.
+These may include:

 • Rashes